Phase Transitions in Multidimensional Long-Range Random Field Ising Models: Acknowledgements

 \section{Acknowledgements}

-LA is supported by FAPESP Grants 2017/18152-2, 2020/14563-0, and 2023/00854-1.
-RB is supported by CNPq grants 312294/2018-2 and 408851/2018-0, by FAPESP grant 16/25053-8, and by the University Center of Excellence \textquotedblleft Dynamics, Mathematical Analysis and Artificial Intelligence\textquotedblright, at the Nicolaus Copernicus University; JM is supported by FAPESP Grant 2018/26698-8 and 2016/25053-8.
+This study was financed, in part, by the S\~{a}o Paulo Research Foundation (FAPESP), Brazil.
+Process Numbers 2016/25053-8, 2017/18152-2, 2018/26698-8, 2020/14563-0, and 2023/00854-1.
+RB is supported by CNPq grants 311658/2025-3, 312294/2018-2 and 408851/2018-0, and by the University Center of Excellence \textquotedblleft Dynamics, Mathematical Analysis and Artificial Intelligence\textquotedblright, at the Nicolaus Copernicus University.
 The authors thank Kelvyn Welsch and Gilberto Ara\'ujo for carefully reading the previous versions of the paper and, in particular, for Kelvyn pointing out the condition \textbf{(A1)}.
 We thank Amnon Aharony for pointing out the reference \cite{Aharony_Imry_Ma_76}.
 We thank Abel Klein for discussions about earlier results in the literature concerning multiscale analysis.
 JM and LA are very grateful to Eric Endo for the support and hospitality during their first visit to China and NYU-Shanghai; they also thank Weijun Xu, as well as Jian Ding, for the support and hospitality during their visit to Peking University, especially to Professor Ding for fruitful discussions.